-All developments requiring permission will need to demonstrate measures that ensure protection of the special landscape and scenic beauty of the Area of Outstanding Natural Beauty.
-Particular regard will be given to the effect on Valued Landscapes and Views identified in Natural Environment Policy 5.
+Insofar as planning permission is required development proposals within the Area of Outstanding Natural Beauty should demonstrate measures that ensure protection of the special landscape and scenic beauty of the designated area.
+Particular regard will be given to the effect on Valued Views identified in Natural Environment Policy 5.

 8.2.0.1 The rural setting is a cherished part of the history and tradition of Tysoe.
-These themes are explored by Ashby in his observations of English village life in Tysoe from 1859-1919 [26].
+These themes are explored by Joseph Ashby in his observations of English village life in Tysoe from 1859-1919 [22].
 Their protection, particularly the tranquillity aspect, is at the heart of the Tysoe vision.